wahrwolf/ba-thesis/chapters/32-corpus-stats.md

 \TODO{write something about the different domains}

-However the model that was trained without prefix constraint performances better.
+However depending on the scoring metric, there were huge differences in the actual performance change between the pairs.
+The models that were trained with prefix constraints archieved a higher trainings and validation accuracy, however only in the CZ-EN pair.
+In the DE-EN pair was not noticeable difference in the trainings statistic.

+For more content focused scores like BLEU or ROUGE \TODO{add table with socres} the prefix constraints impacted the score slightly negative.

 While the difference is pretty small for related languages, it is notable different for the distant language pair.

-\TODO{adress valid train score missmatch}